hashish9275/IMAGE-TRANSFORMATIONS/README.md

 ### Step3:
 Apply various transformations like translation, scaling, shearing, reflection, rotation, and cropping by defining corresponding functions:

-Translation moves the image along the x or y-axis.
-Scaling resizes the image by scaling factors.
-Shearing distorts the image along one axis.
-Reflection flips the image horizontally or vertically.
-Rotation rotates the image by a given angle.
+Translation moves the image along the x or y-axis.Scaling resizes the image by scaling factors.Shearing distorts the image along one axis.Reflection flips the image horizontally or vertically.Rotation rotates the image by a given angle.

 ### Step4:
 Display the transformed images using Matplotlib for visualization.
 Convert the BGR image to RGB format to ensure proper color representation.